Project-Level C-to-Rust Translation via Pointer Knowledge Graphs: Approach

 \end{itemize}

-Based on the above rules, we annotate Rust-oriented semantics to function-type units (pointer parameters and return pointers) and struct/union-type units (pointer members) within \kg{}.
+Based on the above rules, we annotate function-type units (pointer parameters and return pointers) and struct/union-type units (pointer members) within \kg{} with Rust-oriented semantics.
 To enable this, we first extract the usage paths of pointers at these locations.

 \begin{itemize}[leftmargin=10pt, topsep=5pt] \item \textit{For function parameters}, we perform both downward and upward analyses to capture their complete usage paths.
 Downward analysis tracks the parameter’s usage within the current function and in any downstream functions when it is passed as an argument.
 Upward analysis considers all direct call sites, capturing how the parameter is used after being passed as an actual argument to the current function.